cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Definition: used as a very polite word for royal people or their action.
 | Usage: Her gracious Majesty the Queen.
 |
-| bug
-| Definition: conceal a miniature microphone in a room or telephone in order to monitor or record someone’s conversation.
-| Usage: The phones in the presidential palace were bugged. [监听]
-| Usage: They bugged her hotel room.
-| Definition: irritate, annoy or bother someone
-| Usage: A persistent reporter was bugging me.
-| Definition: an enthusiastic interest in something as a sport or a hobby.
-| Usage: A travel bug. [驴友]
-| Idiom: bug off
-| Definition: leave quickly, go off; a rude way of telling someone to go away.
-| Usage: If you see the enemy troop, bug off.
-|
-| bug the heck out of
-| Definition: heck is a polite way of saying hell, to bug the heck out of is to be so irritating that even hell would complain.
-|
 | apiary
 | apiarist [养蜂人]
 | Definition: a place where bees are kept; a collection of beehives.